sethyuan/orca-plugin-template/plugin-docs/types/orca.md

 Optional array of property names that may contain asset references
                     (used for proper asset handling during import/export)

+###### useChildren?

+`boolean` = `false`

+Whether this block type uses the children for rendering.
+                     When true, the block's children will be passed to the renderer component for custom rendering instead of being rendered by the default children renderer.
+                     This is useful for blocks that need to control how their children are displayed (e.g., custom layouts, tabs, or accordion blocks).

 ###### Returns

 `void`